I was very much myself today, and you held me anyway.

 A few months ago, I downloaded an article about why people don’t follow through.
 I still haven’t read it.

-I already know I can’t search out, cobble together, what I need.
+I already know I must search out, cobble together, what I need.
 It’s not right here, so I have to find it.

 Does it become more valuable because I have to dig it from the ground?
 Wrench it from the Earth’s clutches?